Systems & Reporting Alignment

 Context

-In a growing operational business, reporting and systems had evolved organically over time.
-Data existed across multiple platforms, with different teams relying on their own extracts, spreadsheets, and definitions to run day-to-day operations.
+Data existed across multiple platforms.
+Teams relied on their own extracts, spreadsheets, and definitions to run day-to-day operations.

-Leadership needed clearer, more consistent insight to support planning and decision-making; without slowing teams down.
+Leadership needed a clearer, consistent view of performance to support planning and decision-making — without introducing additional friction.

 The Problem